Structure for Research Activities at the Academy

 - Providing tools, resources and other support to organizations, individuals, members and staff who design or conduct practice-based nutrition and dietetics research

-- Recruiting nutrition and dietetics professionals from diverse backgrounds, experience and perspectives to engage in research activities and collect outcomes data
+- Recruiting dietetics and nutrition professionals from diverse backgrounds, experience and perspectives to engage in research activities and collect outcomes data

 - Disseminating practice-based nutrition and dietetics research results to professionals and the public through a variety of media, including peer-reviewed publications, in-person presentations and online resources